leventarican/leventarican.github.io/content/android-architecture.md

 This option give you a way to implement your own logic for setting attribute values.

 ## View Binding
+ViewBinding is another way to _access views_.
 A kind of subset of data binding.
 In view binding there is no such techniques like _binding expression_, _binding adapters_ or _two-way binding_.
 It's a good alternative to eliminate `findViewById`.
 There is no `<layout>` tag required in layout file.

 So, how can I use view binding?
 In comparison to data binding its enough to set the view binding build features to true.
 The binding class for a layout file will be automatically generated.